 - manufacturers, involved in developing and marketing new products;

 - public health experts, who need to advise populations about smoking, smoking cessation and safer nicotine products.

 Smoking tobacco is the most harmful way of using nicotine.
 It is the tars and gases in cigarette smoke that are harmful to health.
 Many people find it hard to stop smoking because they find it hard to go without nicotine.
-Making available lower risk products helps people to switch from smoking and avoid the associated risks.
-This is known as ‘tobacco harm reduction’.
+Ensuring that lower risk products are accessible helps people to switch from smoking and avoid the associated health risks.
+This is known as tobacco harm reduction.

-The conference is funded by registration fees and does not receive any sponsorship from manufacturers, distributors or retailers of nicotine products, including pharmaceutical, electronic cigarette and tobacco companies.
+The conference is funded by registration fees and does not receive any sponsorship from manufacturers, distributors or retailers of nicotine products, including pharmaceutical, vaping (e-cigarette) and tobacco companies.

 We aim to make the conference as accessible as possible, particularly for individual consumers, consumer advocates, students and NGOs.
 Our pricing structure for other professional delegate categories has changed recently, which is a result of the challenging and unpredictable environment for sustainable event planning and management due to the pandemic.